KrasnitzLab/sgains/README.md

 *s-GAINS* supports *Python 3.6* so you need to choose appropriate installer.
-Note also that since *s-GAINS* uses *bioconda* channel the supported operating systems are only those supported for *biconda* (Linux and Mac OS X only at the time of this writing).
+Note also that since *s-GAINS* uses *bioconda* channel the supported operating systems are only those supported for *bioconda* (Linux and Mac OS X only at the time of this writing).

 * Install anaconda into suitable place on your local machine following